dice-group/IDA/docs/fuseki.md

 # Fuseki
-Fuseki is used to  store RDF(data is stored in Subject object and predicate format) data and we can query using Sparqle.
+Fuseki in IDA is used to  store RDF(data is stored in Subject object and predicate format) data and we can query using Sparqle.

 *For example*: Details of visualization in RDF.